Divock at the treble

 1944 - We thumped Chester 6-0 in a Wartime League fixture, with Berry Nieuwenhuys and Phil Taylor both bagging braces to add to goals from Don Welsh and Bill Kinghorn.

-2008 - Fernando Torres was voted into third in the Ballon d’Or award, with Steven Gerrard coming in ninth.
+2008 - Fernando Torres was voted into third in the same award, with Steven Gerrard coming in tenth.
 The trophy was claimed by Manchester United’s Cristiano Ronaldo.

 2007 – Centre-forward Les Shannon died, with “You’ll Never Walk Alone” being played at his funeral.
 He signed professional terms in November 1944, having to wait until April 1948 to make his reds bow.
 He bagged just one goal in eleven games, as well as six in fifteen wartime appearances, moving on to Burnley in November 1949.
 He is the father of recent Under-16’s coach Dave Shannon.